-- The right to be free from discrimination from any recipient of federal funding Under Title VI of the Civil Rights Act of 1964, no institution receiving federal financial assistance may discriminate on the basis of race, color, or national origin.
+- Under Title VI of the Civil Rights Act of 1964, no institution receiving federal financial assistance may discriminate on the basis of race, color, or national origin.
 This extends to public schools, colleges and universities which, as recipients of federal funding, may not restrict your access based on race, color or national origin.

 Take a look at Undocumented Students, DACA, and the Law: Key Legislation for a closer look at some of the limitations or exceptions to FERPA and how they might impact your privacy as an undocumented student.

-- The right to attend public school regardless of your residency status As noted above, the 1982 decision of Plyler v.
+- As noted above, the 1982 decision of Plyler v.
 Doe gives you the right to attend public school — grades K-12 — without being asked to present proof of citizenship or other documentation indicating immigration status.
 These factors are not considered relevant to establishing district residency nor is it lawful to use these factors to limit or prevent access to education.

-- The right to an education for students experiencing homelessness The McKenney-Vento Act of 1987 assured education rights to students who are experiencing homelessness, regardless of immigration status.
+- The McKenney-Vento Act of 1987 assured education rights to students who are experiencing homelessness, regardless of immigration status.
 This includes unaccompanied youth and creates certain exceptions that can improve access for students in this situation, including the right to enroll immediately without documentation, to attend a school even if temporary living is in another district, the right to transportation, and the right to attend school without documentation or evidence of legal guardianship.

 Unfortunately, DACA is currently the target of rollback efforts and its future is uncertain, as are the future rights of its recipients and prospective applications.
 At the time of writing, the federal government is accepting no renewals or new applications, though these rollbacks are being debated in the court system.